Low Impact Design

 Multiple corridors for the train were evaluated before the FRA identified the Utility Corridor as its preferred route, based on environmental, engineering and construction considerations.

 Within the preferred corridor, 21 individual routes were studied, six of which were identified for further environmental study.
-The DEIS then identified a single, preferred route – called Build Alternative A – based on these detailed analyses.
+The FEIS then identified a single, preferred route – called Build Alternative A – based on these detailed analyses.

 Environmental advantages of the identified route:

 - Fewest number of land parcels required.